 Unpredictability is always a welcome quality for a bowler looking to bowl out his opposition.

-That said, we now look at variations that off spinners can turn to:
+That said, we now look at variations that off-spinners can turn to:

-- The Traditional Off-Spinner:
+The Traditional Off-Spinner

 Ideally, the ball is to be gripped such that the knuckles on the index and middle fingers are spread across the seam of the ball.
-The index finger is to be used to generate the spin and make it alter direction and bounce through.
+The index finger is to be used to generate the spin and make it alter the direction and bounce through.

 While the traditional off-break delivery turns into the right-handed batsman, the doosra spins the other way, more like a traditional leg-spinner.

 Pakistani bowler Saqlain Mushtaq invented this variation.
 Muttiah Muralitharan and Harbhajan Singh popularised this technique as well.

 The ball is generally gripped such that the index and middle fingers are just touching the seam, and the thumb may rest on the ball.